amilharshaq/webhook-repo/README.md

-this is the rewpository which contains the flask code for the web hook
+this is the repository which contains the flask code for the web hook